Pennsylvania Septic Tank Regulations — 25 Pa. Code Chapter 73, Act 537

 - Trigger an Official Plan revision (for larger-volume or non-conventional installations).

 Most single-family residential installations fit within the existing plan.
-Commercial, multi-unit, or non-conventional systems often require plan revision, adding weeks or months to the permit timeline.
+However, commercial, multi-unit, or non-conventional systems often need a plan revision, which can add weeks or months to the permit process.

 Tank Types — Chapter 73 Distinctions